castro-gzlz/nep-des/README.md

 }
 ```

-If you make use of *nep-des* to implement the exo-Neptunian boundaries in your research, please also include the following within the acknowledgements section:
+If you make use of *nep-des* to implement the exo-Neptunian boundaries in your research, please also include the following sentence within the acknowledgements section:

 > This research made use of \texttt{nep-des} (available in \url{https://github.com/castro-gzlz/nep-des})